-The results of the East Central Florida Corridor Task Force Final Report recommended preserving and enhancing the existing SR 50/SR 405 (Columbia Boulevard) corridor from downtown Orlando and the University of Central Florida area to Cape Canaveral, including an extension of the State Road 408/East West Expressway from its current terminus.
-The SR 408 eastern extension is one piece of Florida's strategic transportation investments to support future growth and create connections between global trade activities, from Orlando International Airport and the University of Central Florida, to Cape Canaveral.
+On November 1, 2013, Executive Order 13-319 was signed by Governor Rick Scott, creating the East Central Florida Corridor Task Force with the purpose to evaluate and develop consensus recommendations on future transportation corridors serving established and emerging economic activity centers in portions of Brevard, Orange, and Osceola counties.
+The results of the East Central Florida Corridor Task Force Final Report recommended preserving and enhancing the existing SR 50/SR 405 (Columbia Boulevard) corridor from downtown Orlando and the University of Central Florida area to Cape Canaveral, including an extension of the State Road 408/East-West Expressway from its current terminus.
+The SR 408 Eastern Extension is one piece of Florida's strategic transportation investments to support future growth and create connections between global trade activities, from Orlando International Airport and the University of Central Florida, to Cape Canaveral.

-Additionally, in 2008, The Orlando-Orange County Expressway Authority (OOCEA) (now known as CFX) completed the 2008 SR 408 East Extension Concept Development and Evaluation Study for an eastward extension of SR 408.
-The conclusion of the study resulted in a recommendation that SR 408 east extend from SR 50 to SR 520.
+Additionally, in 2008, the Orlando-Orange County Expressway Authority (OOCEA) (now known as CFX), completed the 2008 SR 408 Eastern Extension Concept Development and Evaluation Study for an eastward extension of SR 408.
+The conclusion of the study resulted in a recommendation that the SR 408 extend eastward from SR 50 to SR 520 (see Figure 2-2).

 Within the project vicinity, SR 50 is functionally classified as a major arterial facility and provides an important connectivity function between the east Orlando area on the west and I-95 just south of Titusville on the east.
 As traffic continues to grow within the study corridor due to the rapid development projected within the area it is essential to maintain adequate mobility on this critical roadway link.
-A new expressway facility would not only improve mobility but significantly reduce the existing potential exposure to at-grade conflict points associated with traffic signals, and local access issues.
-In summary, the proposed SR 408 Extension will greatly enhance Central Florida's regional expressway needs and provide the initial phase of an ultimate vision of an expressway connection from east Orlando to I-95 north of SR 528.
+A new expressway facility would improve mobility and the at-grade conflict points associated with traffic signals, and local access issues will shift to interchanges and grade separations by controlling conflict points through the use of ramps and bridges.
+In summary, the proposed SR 408 Eastern Extension will greatly enhance Central Florida's regional transportation needs and provide the initial phase of an ultimate vision of an expressway connection from east Orlando to I-95 north of SR 528.